andreasmhallberg/readingnotes/Abu Elhija, 2014. A new writing system.md

 # Abu Elhija, Dua’a.
 “A New Writing System?
 Developing Orthographies for Writing Arabic Dialects in Electronic Media.”
 Writing Systems Research 6, no. 2 (July 2014): 190–214.

 - Arabic writing system is inherently complex.
 Cites Ibrahim, Eviatar, etc. 192
-  - Dense morpholigy, absence of vowels, dots distinguish letters, variable letter forms, all gives "linguistic complexity, resulting in slowe processing, even in skilled readers."
+  - Dense morpholigy, absence of vowels, dots distinguish letters, variable letter forms, all gives "linguistic complexity, resulting in slow processing, even in skilled readers."
 [Well...]

 - [Entire literary review on Electronic Amiyyas from one MA-thesis (Zoabi 2012)]:
   - proffered in Electronic Ammiyya: 193